2ndLetter/terraform-ftw/README.md

 # terraform-ftw

 ## To Do:
+- [x] Automate lab initialization
-- [ ] Change where backend.tf lives (figure out where it should go for multi-env folder structure)
+- [ ] Build out module folder structure
 - [ ] Read AWS VPC Module documentation to figure out how to use

 ## Modules:
 - [ ] network:
   - [ ] VPC
   - [ ] NACLs